-For the past few months, we have worked on an entirely new way to model attributing users from marketing that will allow advertisers to make educated decisions in the new reality.
+For the past few months, we have worked on an entirely new model for attributing users, in the new reality, for marketing that will allow advertisers to make educated decisions.

 Developers need to rethink IDFA based ROI measurement since it will only include 20% of traffic.